Following Amelia dot Calm

 Cawfwee is taken aback; he asks probingly,

-“However humans are destroying this planet; they are a barbaric society; humans behave as if they are Marauders; morbid, cruel, and destructive.
+“However, humans are destroying this planet; they are a barbaric society; humans behave as if they are Marauders; acrimonious, morbid, cruel, and destructive.
 If you are not Marauders and if you are aware of life force and disagree with how things are run, why do you allow the carnage?
 How can you live with yourself knowing that?”

 Amelia looks trustfully toward Cawfwee and continues,

-“We are indeed advancing as a race, but we’re also held back by old concepts and a political structure that no longer serves our world.
-They don’t plan long term for natural disasters even though we know they’re coming.
-Governments do plan for war without planning for healing.
-We are taught to fear the enemy and our enemies are taught we’re the enemy; and that’s just not right, or true.”
+“We’re advancing technology and science as a race, but we’re held back by a lot of old concepts and by an industrial age political structure that doesn’t serve our world today, it only serves the social layer of politicians and upper classes.
+That’s why we don’t plan long-term for natural disasters even though we know they’re coming although governments do plan and spend extensively for war.
+We are taught in school to fear the enemy and our enemies are taught we’re the enemy and that’s just not right, or true and it throws all our world into turmoil.”

 Amelia looks at the cow who is still right beside her, quietly listening, as is Cawfwee, and he’s transfixed.